aailabkaist/EgoPlan_Challenge_Team_AAILab/README.md

 ## Overview
 ![Teaser image](./figure/overview_v4_1.png)

-Our method consists of two components: Direct Preference Optimization (DPO) and Retrieval-Augmented Generation. ction sequence retrieval and direct preference optimization (DPO).
+Our method consists of two components: Direct Preference Optimization (DPO) and Retrieval-Augmented Generation (RAG).
+We

 ## Dataset and Model Checkpoint
 - Our implementation is based on [EgoPlan-Bench](https://github.com/ChenYi99/EgoPlan).